-- develop advanced knowledge in the core subjects and theories of materials science and engineering - apply relevant analytical and numerical techniques to model physical phenomena and solve complex problems - design and conduct experiments, and demonstrate proficiency in data acquisition and analysis using stateof-the-art research techniques
+- develop advanced knowledge in the core subjects and theories of materials science and engineering - apply relevant analytical and numerical techniques to model physical phenomena and solve complex problems

-- effectively to academic and relevant audiences, both orally and in writing - carry out original independent research of theoretical and methodological rigor - uphold standards of ethical academic conduct
+- design and conduct experiments, and demonstrate proficiency in data acquisition and analysis using stateof-the-art research techniques - communicate research outcomes effectively to academic and relevant audiences, both orally and in writing - carry out original independent research of theoretical and methodological rigor - uphold standards of ethical academic conduct.

-In addition to meeting the university's general requirements for admission to PhD degree programs, applicants to the PhD-MSE degree program must meet the following program admission requirements:

-- applicants must have completed a Master of Science degree in any of the following fields: materials science, materials engineering, physics, chemistry, mechanical engineering, electrical engineering, chemical engineering or civil engineering, with a minimum CGPA of 3.30.
-Applicants with a relevant master's degree but not in materials science or materials engineering could be required to complete bridging courses (for details, refer to Bridging Courses hereafter) - applicants must submit an official Graduate Record Examination (GRE) - applicants must submit three letters of recommendation, a statement of purpose and a current vita/resume.
+In addition to meeting the university's general requirements for admission to PhD degree programs, applicants to the PhD-MSE degree program are required to have completed a Master of Science degree in any of the following fields: materials science, materials engineering, physics, chemistry, mechanical engineering, electrical engineering, chemical engineering or civil engineering.
+Applicants with a relevant master's degree but not in materials science or materials engineering could be required to complete bridging courses (for details, refer to Bridging Courses hereafter)